 Having a baby at home brings about a whole lot of new and exciting experiences for the entire family, especially the new mom.
-And, as a mother’s love for her child is the most unconditional of all, we all can agree that moms are the best at helping her baby sleep better and calm down before nap or bedtime.
+And, as a mother's love for her child is the most unconditional of all, we all can agree that moms are the best at helping their baby sleep better and calm down before nap or bedtime.

-One effective and gentle technique of soothing a baby for hours is “swaddling”.
-If you’re a mom (or a would-be-mom), then you've probably heard of this simple technique and how it has helped babies feel every bit of warmth, comfort, and protection.
+One effective and gentle technique of soothing a baby for hours is "swaddling".
+If you're a mom (or a would-be-mom), you've probably heard of this simple technique and how it has helped babies feel warmth, comfort, and protection.
 Join us as we share more about what swaddling is, why it may be helpful for your baby, a few of the best techniques, and safety precautions to consider.

 What is Swaddling?

 Swaddling is the first of the 5 S's Methods for Soothing Babies.
 It is done by gently wrapping your baby in a thin, soft blanket or sheet to recreate the snug packaging inside the womb.
-It’s perfectly okay if you haven’t had any experience swaddling a baby because you have an entire support system to help you do it properly.
+It's perfectly okay if you haven't had any experience with a baby because you have an entire support system to help you do it properly.
 Here are some quick facts about swaddling that will pique your interest in trying this method with your baby:

 - Swaddling is a soothing experience for the baby.
 As babies still seek the snug feeling of being in the womb, swaddling recreates that sensation of being in a small, cozy space.

 - Babies who were swaddled as infants develop emotionally faster than babies who were not swaddled.